-The stormwater management approach and design for the site is detailed in the Draft Stormwater Management Plan ('SMP') and Stormwater Report by McKenzie & Co as Appendix 58 and Appendix 12.
+The stormwater management approach and design for the site is detailed in the Draft Stormwater Management Plan ('S\(^{\text{MP'}}\)) and Stormwater Report by McKenzie & Co as \(^{\text{Appendix 6Appendix}}\) 58\(^{\text{SWMP'}}\) and Appendix 12.
 Post-lodgement responses to stormwater and flooding are also provided in Appendix 52.
 The Draft SMP by McKenzie & Co has been updated post-lodgement and provides a detailed assessment of the anticipated effects on the environment from the proposed stormwater discharge.

-The SMP outlines the proposed stormwater management requirements and proposed BPO to achieve the requirements.
+The SWMP outlines the proposed stormwater management requirements and proposed BPO to achieve the requirements.
 In accordance with the BPO framework, the following mitigation is to be provided as necessary:

 - Within roads and JOALs:

 - o Catchpits with sumps;

 - o Pipes for conveyance of the 10% AEP event;

 - o Communal raingardens; and

 - o Conveyance of overland flow paths within road reserves.

 - Within residential lots:

 - Use of inert building materials;

 - Rainwater tanks;

 - On-site raingardens;

-- o T-bar discharge to streams where practical (preferred), or pipes for 10% conveyance to public system where not possible; and
+- T-bar discharge to streams where practical (preferred), or pipes for 10% conveyance to public system where not possible; and

 - o Floodplain to be avoided, freeboard to be maintained above 1% AEP levels.